 Ever since the first time I visited Cambridge back in 2015, it has been one of my favorite cities in England.
 The city is beautiful and of course, it is home to the world-famous Cambridge University.
 For a city of its size, there is much to see.
 I keep returning for more!

-If you are planning a Cambridge day trip, I have some suggestions for things to do in Cambridge, where to eat, information on how to get to Cambridge, and some helpful tips for your visit.
+If you are planning a London to Cambridge day trip, I have some suggestions for things to do in Cambridge, where to eat, information on how to get to Cambridge, and some helpful tips for your visit.

 Cambridge is best known for its university which was founded in 1209, making it the second oldest in the English-speaking world.
 (Only Oxford University is older) The scholars that founded it were fleeing Oxford University because of a dispute with the townspeople.
 Cambridge University now has 31 colleges, over 100 academic departments, and more than 20,000 students.
 Some of its famous alumni include Sir Isaac Newton, Charles Darwin, Oliver Cromwell, and nine monarchs.